On the classification problem for C*-algebras: Abstract

+Also an analog of the theorem on decomposition of a von Neumann algebra to subalgebras of types I, II and III is proved.

-In the final part of the article there were introduced notions of C$^*$-algebra of type I$_n$, C$^*$-algebra of types II, II$_1$, II$_\infty$ and III.
-Then we have proven that: any simple C$^*$-algebra of von Neumann type I is a C$^*$-algebra of type I$_n$ for some cardinal number $n$, any C$^*$-algebra of type II$_1$ is finite, any simple purely infinite C$^*$-algebra is of type III and any W$^*$-factor of type II$_\infty$ has a proper ideal $J$ such that $J$ is a simple C$^*$-algebra of type II$_\infty$.
-Finally it has been formulated a classification theorem for simple C$^*$-algebras.
+In the final part it is proved that every C$^*$-factor of von Neumann type I is a C$^*$-algebra of type I$_n$ for some cardinal number $n$, every simple C$^*$-algebra of type II$_1$ is finite, every simple purely infinite C$^*$-algebra is of type III and every W$^*$-factor of type II$_\infty$ has a simple C$^*$-subalgebra of type II$_\infty$.
+Finally it is formulated a classification theorem for C$^*$-factors.